MarkDing/IoT-Developer-Boot-Camp-Wiki/common/The-US-Smart-Speaker-Ecosystem-Investigation.md

 **Fulfillment :** A service that handles a smart home intent and carries out the corresponding Action.
 **Authentication:** Links your users' Google accounts with user accounts in your authentication system.

 What is worth to mention is that the concept Home Graph.
 Before connecting every device to Google Home, the user needs first create a Home Graph which is a database storing the logic information of the user's home.
-This enables the user to have a natural conversation with Google Assistant, for example, the user doesn't need to point out which door he wants to open explicitly, he just need to give a command &quot;open the door&quot;, and the Google Assistant will open the closest smart lock to the user.
+This enables the user to have a natural conversation with Google Assistant, for example, the user doesn't need to point out which door he wants to open explicitly, he just need to give a command "open the door", and the Google Assistant will open the closest smart lock to the user.

 Google Smart Home also uses OAuth 2.0 to do the authentication between Google Assistant and user account.

 Here is [the link ](https://developers.google.com/actions/smarthome/concepts/homegraph)of detailed explanations for each concept.

 Also, Google has defined its own standard for developing the smart home device.
 The smart home Action, which is called Skills in Alexa, is the bridge between the user's directives and the implementation by the developer cloud and devices.
 To create a smart home Action, the developer must set up an Aaoth 2.0 server first, then using Action console to create a Smart Home Action.
-It is the same process with In the Cloud way mentioned in Alexa part.&nbsp;
+It is the same process with In the Cloud way mentioned in Alexa part.

 These are the specific steps to [create a Google Smart Home Action](https://developers.google.com/actions/smarthome/develop/):